-2018 Equity Incentive Plan ("the 2018 Plan")
+2018 Equity Incentive Plan

-The 2018 Plan was adopted by our board of directors on April 16, 2018 and approved by our shareholders on May 3, 2018.
+The 2018 Equity Incentive Plan, or the 2018 Plan, was adopted by our board of directors on April 16, 2018 and approved by our shareholders on May 3, 2018.
 The 2018 Plan allows for the grant of equity-based incentive awards to our employees, including employees who also serve as our directors.
 The material terms of the 2018 Plan are summarized below: